wpilibsuite/wpilib-ws-robot-romi/README.md

 - A Raspberry Pi 3/4 and a Romi 32U4 control board (follow the hardware assembly instructions [here](https://www.pololu.com/blog/663/building-a-raspberry-pi-robot-with-the-romi-chassis))
 - Appropriate firmware on the Romi (See the [firmware README](firmware/wpilib-ws-romi/README.md) for instructions)
 - An up-to-date version of WPILib (See Note on WPILib below for more information)
-- An installed version of this application (See Installation)
-    - Or if you'd prefer to run from source, `npm install && npm run start`

 ### Note on WPILib
 As of this writing, a published version of WPILib containing the WebSocket extensions is not yet available.
 To test this out, you will need to build a local copy of WPILib and have it linked to your robot code.